GobySoft/netsim/src/doc/markdown/page10_architecture.md

 ### Vehicle Simulation Computer(s)

-The vehicle simulation can be run anywhere in the world, connected to the *audioserver* via an OpenVPN link through a cloud computing server (netsim.gobysoft.org).
+The vehicle simulation can be run anywhere in the world, connected to the *audioserver* via an Wireguard link through a cloud computing server (gobysoft.org).

 Very little is required out of the vehicle simulation: it must provide basic position data for the simulated vehicles/nodes, and connect to the data interface of the modems via TCP.